 Ethics matters.
 It impacts our private lives, informs the structure of governmental institutions, guides our public policies and is of concern to the conduct of civil servants.
-The importance of ethical reflection becomes visible every time state officials or lay citizens are confronted with moral choices that permeate their actions, whether these choices concern our welfare and health systems, our sexual behavior, the borders of our community, the rules for our mutual interactions or the kinds of restrictions and incentives the state can legitimately impose on us.
+The importance of ethical reflection becomes visible every time state officials or lay citizens are confronted with moral choices that permeate their actions, whether these choices concern our welfare and health systems, our sexual behaviour, the borders of our community, the rules for our mutual interactions or the kinds of restrictions and incentives the state can legitimately impose on us.
 The purpose of this course is to examine two approaches for dealing with such moral choices.
 The first approach is generally known as applied ethics, and is premised on the claim that the workings of morality can be formulated in terms of a unified ethical theory.
 This approach implies that, ultimately, moral questions have correct answers and that the role of any appropriate ethical theory is to articulate a coherent conception of morality that can generate and justify these answers.
 The second (historically more recent) approach is usually called political ethics.
 Unlike defenders of applied ethics, supporters of political ethics think that disagreement is a persistent feature of our moral lives.
 Different moral considerations often pull or push us in opposite directions, and are not always reducible to a perfectly coherent ethical conception.
 Following this second approach, the task of ethics is not that of articulating a theory that captures the ultimate unity of morality.
 Rather, ethics is about formulating those principles whereby we can manage or, more modestly, make sense of our moral conflicts.

 - Students should become familiar with some of the major debates and concepts of ethics (at a minimum, they should be able to master concepts such as ‘utilitarianism’, ‘deontology’, ‘virtue ethics’, ‘political ethics’, and so on).